RfidResearchGroup/proxmark3/README.txt

 		QTLDLIBS = -L$(QTDIR)/lib -lQtCore4 -lQtGui4

-And old Qt4 version is found here: http://www.icesql.se/proxmark3/code/linuxmakefile.txt  but this one doesn't have all new files in it.
+An old Qt4 version makefile is found here: http://www.icesql.se/proxmark3/code/linuxmakefile.txt  but this one doesn't have all new files in it.
 So I don't recommend it.